Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 3. Tailor it to your recipient

-Each thank you note should be unique to the person you spoke with, if you want to grab their attention and leave a positive, lasting impression.
+Each thank-you note should be unique to the person you spoke with, if you want to grab their attention and leave a positive, lasting impression.
+For example, if you’re thanking an outside recruiter, you may not need to touch on the more technical aspects of the role.

-If, for example, you’re thanking an outside recruiter, you may not need to touch on the more technical aspects of the role that you talked about with someone internal.
-And, “if it’s an executive, you definitely don’t want to go into the day-to-day,” said Johnson.
+“If it's an executive, you definitely don’t want to go into the day-to-day,” Johnson says.
 “They’re more visionary, so you want to say things about being eager to make an impact within the organization.”

 4. Be your authentic (professional) self